zenparsing/js-classes-1.1/docs/implementation-overview.md

 It is an early error if the class signature of the current execution context is not a property of the LHA of the `::` operator.

-It is an early error if duplicate private member names are defined within a single class definition and the names do not reference a get/set accessor pair.
+It is an early error if duplicate member names are defined within a single class definition and the names do not reference a get/set accessor pair.

 Reflection is not externally supported for any private member.
 It is not a goal of this proposal to support internal reflection, but it is likewise not precluded.